Ion-The-Prize/PHYS-12-Website/content/maker-portfolio/Axial Flux Motor/content.md

 DIY = do-it-yourself (homemade)
 3-Phase = a phase is a set of electromagnets being activated at the same time with the same polarity PM = permanent magnet based
 Axial flux - the style of motor (as opposed to radial flux).
-Axial flux means the magnetic fields of the electromagnets are perpendicular to the magnetic fields of the permanent magnets.
-Radial flux means they are parallel.
-Axial Flux in wikipedia: "magnetic flux...is aligned parallel with the axis of rotation"
+Axial flux means the magnetic fields of the magnetic fields of the permanent magnets are parallel to the axis of rotation and radial flux means the magnetic fields of the permanent magnets are perpendicular to the axis of rotation (" radiating"  outwards).
-Motor - spinny thing
+Motor - thing that spins
 ESC - electronic speed controller - tells electromagnets when to turn on Sensor-based ESC - the ESC uses sensors (in this case Hall effect sensors) instead of induction from the permanent magnets to know where they are

 ##### Research Question

-The research question I seek to answer through this project is: “What goes into making a speed controller for a BLDC electric motor?”
+The research question I seek to answer through this project is: " What goes into making a speed controller for a BLDC electric motor?"

 ##### Initial Project Goals & Overall Philosophy